This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-EGO Power+ represents the premium battery-powered option with zero emissions and minimal maintenance, while Husqvarna's gas-powered LC221RH delivers unlimited runtime at a lower entry price.
-The choice depends primarily on lawn size, tolerance for maintenance, and whether the convenience of battery power justifies the higher investment.
+EGO Power+ offers premium battery convenience with zero emissions and almost no maintenance, while Husqvarna's gas-powered LC221RH provides unlimited runtime at a lower starting price.
+Your lawn size and tolerance for maintenance will make this decision for you.

 Key Differences